dwu-csiro/HDM/README.md

 # Quick start a HDM cluser

-## start master
+## Start the master

-Users can start the master node of HDM by execute the shell cmd `./startip.sh master [port]?` under the root folder of hdm-core, for example:
+Users can start the master node of HDM by execute the shell cmd `./startup.sh master [port]?` under the root folder of hdm-core, for example:

 ```shell
 cd ./hdm-core